Fly-Mix/flr-cli/README.md

 ## Usage

-1. Create `Flrfile` in your flutter project directory:
+1. Create `Flrfile.yaml` in your flutter project directory:

     ```
     cd flutter_project_dir
     flr init
     ```

-2. Edit `Flrfile` to config the asset directories that needs to be searched:
+2. Edit `Flrfile.yaml` to config the asset directories that needs to be searched in current flutter project directory:

    ```
-    # Flrfile is a YAML file,
-    #   and is used to config the asset directories that needs to be searched.

     assets:

       # config the image asset directories that needs to be searched